NeuroTechX/ntx_slack_archive/studentclubs.md

  >it would be great to talk to you about your past experiences with this whole process sometime, would you be willing sayan_faraz?

+3/24/2017 6:11 AM

+ **sayan_faraz** :

+ >braden yeah ofc :smile:

+>
+but i def want to stress that our way might not be the best, and other groups have probably had more success with their ways of doing things

+>
+speaking of which yannick benjamindeleener should we have a meeting to discuss our approaches in running our clubs? would be an awesome way of learning from each other :stuck_out_tongue: